openproblems-bio/openproblems/openproblems/tasks/_cell_cell_communication/cell_cell_communication_ligand_target/README.md

 * `ligand`: `str`, gene symbol of the ligand in an interaction
 * `target`: `str`, name of target cell type in interaction

+`adata.uns['ascending']` should indicate whether the score should be `score` assigned to each interaction should be sorted in ascending order.

 Methods should infer a score for each _intersecting interaction_ in the harmonized prior-knowledge resource provided by LIANA.
 We define _intersecting interactions_ as those for which the relevant genes are both present in the dataset and the resource.